Strasmore Research

 ORDER BY session_date

-QuerySPY vs SPCX open-to-close, regular hours (July sessions)
+QuerySPY vs SPCX open-to-close, regular hours, trailing three weeks

 The exact SQL behind every number